-Judges in Mercer County Common Pleas Court sentenced several people last week.
+Judges in Mercer County Common Pleas Court sentenced these people last week, according to court documents: